Frequently Asked Questions about Depression

 It seems that more people are depressed nowadays than in the past.
 Is the rate of depression increasing?

 Depression is fairly common in the general population.
-That having been said, it is also important to point out that this is a seemingly simple question that requires a very complicated answer.
+That having been said, this is a seemingly simple question that requires a very complicated answer.
 While research documents an increase in the number of cases of depression reported and the number of prescriptions for antidepressants, it is unclear whether this results from either a true increase in depression due to the stresses of modern life or from increased awareness and recognition of depression as a treatable medical illness.
 In any event, it is clear that major depression is one of the most commonly diagnosed type of mental illness.

 What is the difference between grief and depression?